dcnieho/glassesValidator/README.md

 2. Edit the `validationSetup.txt` configuration file and the `markerPositions.csv` and `targetPositions.csv` files in the configuration folder to design the layout and look of the poster that you want.
-NB: if you edit the `markerBorderBits` variable, you have to run the `glassesValidator.config.poster.deploy_marker_images()` to regenerate the marker images contained in the `all-markers` with the new border setting.
+NB: if you edit the `markerBorderBits` variable, you have to run the `glassesValidator.config.poster.deploy_marker_images()` to regenerate the marker images contained in the `all-markers` folder with the new border setting.
 3. Compile the `markerBoard/board.tex` LaTeX file with `pdfTex`, such as provided in the [TeX Live distribution](https://www.tug.org/texlive/).
 4. Done, you should now have a pdf file with the poster as you defined.